RustScan/RustScan/README.md

 <sub><b>Note</b> The nmap command used was the same for both of them.
 Nmap -A.</sub><br>

+**RustScan takes the Nmap scan down to 39 seconds from 17 minutes and 41 seconds.**

-Rustscans **only** job is to reduce the friction between finding open ports and inputting them into nmap.
+RustScans **only** job is to reduce the friction between finding open ports and inputting them into nmap.

 # ✨ Features
 * Scans all 64k ports in 26 seconds (on 1k threads).